the

 FLASHBACK: Idly

-in everything?
+any and all food processing practices.
 For over thirty-five years I unwittingly pioneered

-my eating and supplement regime week to week.
-Ultimately, I know
+my eating and supplement regime.
+I know

 2005: